nadeemlab/SPT/docs/cggnn.md

 upload_importances = ...
 ```

 Note that, unlike with the CLI, parameters can't be eliminated from the config file.
 If you want to use the default value for a parameter, you must explicitly set it to that value,  and boolean values must be set to `true` or `false` instead of simply omitting the parameter.

+Other special cases:
+* `strata` can be set to `all` to use all strata (equivalent to not providing the parameter when using the CLI).
+* `target_name` can be set to `none` to use all cells in the tissue sample (equivalent to not providing the parameter when using the CLI).